Favorite party game for many, Trivial Pursuit combines bad color combinations and confusing usage of color into a nightmare for the colorblind.

 The playing piece is center of the game, the place on the board limits your options and as such players use it to plan out a strategy and make decisions.

-A non-colorblind player doesn’t have to remember where his piece is, he can simply look at the board and know.
+A player that isn’t colorblind does not have to remember where his piece is, he can simply look at the board and know.
 A colorblind player has to remember where his piece is, when he forgets he has to reevaluate which one is his.
-(More on this subject in a soon to come article about the telling apart of colors)

 As a result the colorblind player will more than once move the wrong piece, thinking that it was his.
 Comical at first but tiresome in the long run.

 The board consists of color-coded category tiles, each color refers to a category.
 The wedges also correspond to these categories and follow the same color scheme.